to the website of the Western Cape Home Educators Academy

 Training Curriculum is ordered for parents (and Tutors where applicable), and workshops, lectures and Presentations are completed during these two days.
 Training will commence at 09h00 on day one and will be completed at 17h00 for the day.
 Homework is given after day one.
 Day two starts at 08h00 and will be completed at 17h00 (possibly earlier), depending on the individual rate parents worked through certain projects.

-There are four venues where Home Educators Days are offered: Fraserburg, Hartenbos, Ashton and Malmesbury.
+There are four venues where Home Educators Days are offered: Fraserburg, George, Robertson and Cape Town.

 Compulsory Home Educators Days are scheduled for the second, third and fourth quarters.
-These days are normally held from 09h00-13h00 at the homes of home educators in four regions namely, Fraserburg, Hartenbos, Ashton and Malmesbury.
+These days are normally held from 09h00-13h00 at the homes of home educators in four regions namely, Fraserburg, George, Robertson and Cape Town.
 All home educators in the surrounding areas then travel to these venues and are welcome to bring their children with them for social interaction with other home schooled students.

 There is no Home Educators Day in the first quarter, as an Annual two day compulsory Educators Convention is held by the curriculum provider (ACE).

 Home Educators Days serve as fellowship days with other home schools in the area where some of the following needs may be addressed if necessary: